 Attribute Notes License type The type of each license (as defined in FlexNet Manager Suite).
 Used here as a grouping mechanism, so that you must first choose the license type to drill down any further.
 Related management view: For each license, the License type appears in the Identification tab of the license properties.
-License type is also widely available in license listings, such as License Compliance > All Licenses .
-Database reference: License types are saved in the SoftwareLicenseType table.
-From there they are referenced by the SoftwareLicense table through the LicenseTypeID value.
-Data warehouse reference: LicenseType column in the SoftwareLicenseData table.
+License type is also widely available in license listings, such as License Compliance &gt; All Licenses .